NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 org.apache.cxf.rs.security.oauth.services.RequestTokenService processes
 this request.

-After getting a temporarily token and secret back, the third-party service needs to get the temp token key authorized by the current user.
+After getting a temporary token and secret back, the third-party service needs to get the temp token key authorized by the current user.
 The service redirects the user back to the org.apache.cxf.rs.security.oauth.services.AuthorizationRequestService endpoint available at Social.com and appends a temporarily token as a query parameter to the URI of AuthorizationRequestService.

 Now the user is being redirected back to Social.com.
-As mentioned above, AuthorizationRequestService is protected by a filter which checks that a user is logged in and is a valid Social.com user.
+As mentioned earlier, the AuthorizationRequestService is protected by a filter which checks that a user is logged in and is a valid Social.com user.
 We do not use a SSO solution but during the demo you will see that you won't be asked to log in again after you have logged in to Restaraunt Reservations service.
 The